1. The grid¶

 In 3Di we make use of a so-called structured, staggered grid.
 This implies for the surface water and the groundwater domain that computational cells are perfect squares, where the pressure/ water levels and volumes are defined in the cell centres and velocities and discharges are defined at the cell edges.
 This also yields for the vertical coupling.
 In the Figures below, an example is shown of a grid in a 2D domain and the two-layer coupling.

 The hydrodynamic computations are based on the conservation of volume and momentum.
-In the next sections (Conservation of mass, 1D Network, 2D Surface Flow, and Groundwater), the methods concerned for the computations are discussed.
+In the next sections (Conservation of mass, 1D Flow, 2D Surface Flow, and Groundwater), the methods concerned for the computations are discussed.
 However, in order to solve the equations, the domains in which they are valid, need to be defined.
 In the Figure above, the volume and momentum domains are shown.

 1.1.1.
 Grid Refinement in 2D¶